-The Northern Cape Tourism Authority supports the events as part of promoting the destination’s sport tourism and further position the events infrastructure as a potential must host in the Northern Cape.
-The Chairperson of the Northern Cape Tourism Authority (NCTA), Mr Colin Fortune shared his sentiments about the event.
+The Northern Cape Tourism Authority supports the events as part of promoting the destination’s sports tourism.
+The chairperson of the Northern Cape Tourism Authority (NCTA), Mr Colin Fortune, shared his sentiments about the event:

-"We are excited to support the Canoe Marathon Orange Descent event in the Green Kalahari region after not seeing events taking place for a long time this year due to Covid-19 pandemic and no spectators allowed at the event.
+"We are excited to support the Orange Descent Canoe Marathon event in the Green Kalahari region after not seeing events taking place for a long time this year due to Covid-19 pandemic.

-While we are all still observing the Covid-19 protocols outlined by the government, we are please to host such a number of paddlers in the Northern Cape.
-For 2 days these paddlers will be battling it out on the mighty Orange River trying to achieve the event winning record.
+"While we are all still observing the Covid-19 protocols outlined by the government, we are pleased to host such a number of paddlers in the Northern Cape.
+For two days these paddlers will be battling it out on the mighty Orange River trying to achieve the event winning record."

-The event starts on Saturday 7 November at Die Punt Resort in Keimoes and will see the K1 SA River Champs taking on a challenge of 26km down stream towards Die Mas Resort in Kakamas.
-The last day of the race is on Sunday 8 November for the K2 SA River Champs and it will start at Sakkie se Arkie in Upington taking on a 28km race to the finish point at Oranje Rus Resort in Kanoneiland.
+The event starts on Saturday 7 November at Die Punt Resort in Keimoes and will see the K1 SA River Champs taking on a challenge of 26km downstream towards Die Mas Resort in Kakamas.
+The last day of the race is on Sunday 8 November for the K2 SA River Champs, which will start at Sakkie se Arkie in Upington, taking on a 28km course to the finish point at Oranje Rus Resort in Kanoneiland.
+No spectators are allowed at the event.

-From the Provincial Tourism Destination, we wish the participants a warm hospitality of the Northern Cape and further encourage them to visit the Northern Cape with their families for the summer holidays and explore the beauty of the tourism offerings that awaits them.
-I also wish all the visitors to the province safe travels and ensure they abide to Covid-19 health protocols when travelling”, mentioned Mr Fortune.
+"From the provincial tourism destination, we wish the participants the warm hospitality of the Northern Cape and further encourage them to visit the Northern Cape with their families for the summer holidays and explore the beauty of the tourism offerings that await them.
+I also wish all the visitors to the province safe travels and ask that they abide by Covid-19 health protocols when travelling," said Mr Fortune.

-The !Ae!Hai Kalahari Heritage Park was voted as one of the 20 must do experiences for 2020 by the prestigious National Geographic Traveller, thus making the Northern Cape a Southern African “Bucket List” Destination.
+The !Ae!Hai Kalahari Heritage Park was voted as one of the 20 must-do experiences for 2020 by the prestigious National Geographic Traveller, thus making the Northern Cape a Southern African bucket-list destination.

-Released by the Northern Cape Tourism Authority, for enquiries please contact: Mr Tebogo Velembo- Marketing Communications Officer on +27 (0)71 462 3150 or email: email@example.com.
+Released by the Northern Cape Tourism Authority.
+For enquiries please contact Mr Tebogo Velembo, marketing communications officer, on +27 (0)71 462 3150 or email email@example.com.